mozilla/node-hubble/README.md

 ## API

-The web-dna server expects a URL in the following form:
+The node-hubble server expects a URL in the following form:

     http://localhost:<PORT>/url/<url>

 The server takes the URL and attempts to do two things.
 First, it gets the actual URL in the case that a URL shortener has been used, or other redirects.
 Second, it requests the HTTP headers for this resource, and determins the `content-type` that is being used.
 Both pieces of information are returned as JSON.

-Assuming a web-dna server running on `http://localhost:8888`, the following are valid API calls:
+Assuming a node-hubble server running on `http://localhost:8888`, the following are valid API calls:

 ### Example 1: simple url
 ```